zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ### Azure Backup support

-To help protect against regional disasters, you can use [Azure Backup](/azure/backup/backup-overview) to create a backup job with time-based backups and backup retention policies.
+To help protect against regional disasters, you use [Azure Backup](/azure/backup/backup-overview) to create a backup job with time-based backups and backup retention policies.
 You can then perform VM or managed disk restorations at will.

 Currently, Azure Backup supports disk sizes up to 32 tebibytes (TiB).
 [Learn more about Azure VM backup support](/azure/backup/backup-support-matrix-iaas).